High-touch

 High-touch refers to the involvement of personal attention and service.
 In business, the term often refers to situations where trust between the customer and employed individual(s) is necessary.
-High-touch areas include: medicine, wealth management, real estate, and legal.
+High-touch areas include: medicine, wealth management, reference desk, real estate, and legal.
 Stock trading done by humans, as opposed to automated trading or using online brokers, is also referred to as high-touch.

 Origins

 The term was coined in 1982 by John Naisbitt in his book Megatrends.
 It was explored further by Naisbitt in his follow-up book High Tech/High Touch.

 In medicine

 High-touch may also refer to the frequency in which a surface is touched.

 In pharmacology, high-touch may refer to medicines that require temperature control, ongoing drug management, or compliance monitoring.

-Related to High-Tech
+Relation to high tech

-High-touch was coined as a term in response to "high tech."
-High-tech, as opposed to high-touch, is when customers don't need human interaction to perform activities such as onboarding, ordering, and account management.
-High-tech services, such at chatbots, allow customers to get what they want on-demand.
+High-touch was coined as a term in response to "high tech".
+High tech, as opposed to high-touch, is when customers don't need human interaction to perform activities such as onboarding, ordering, and account management.
+High tech services, such as chatbots, allow customers to get what they want on-demand.